MyEMS/myems.io/docs/installation/raspberry-pi.md

 *   Install NGINX Server (If already installed in myems-admin, it can be ignored) refer to http://nginx.org/en/docs/install.html

-*   Configure NGINX (If already configured in myems-admin, it can be ignored)
+*   Configure NGINX
 ```bash
 sudo nano /etc/nginx/nginx.conf
 ```
-In the 'http' section, add some directives:
+In the 'http' section, add some directives (If already configured in myems-admin, it can be ignored)

 ```
 http {
     client_header_timeout 600;